Effects of Reheating on Charged Lepton Yukawa Equilibration and Leptogenesis

 \end{widetext} Here $K^0_{i}= (Y_{\nu}^*)_{\alpha 1} (Y_{\nu})_{\alpha 1}/{(Y_{\nu}^{\dagger} Y_{\nu})_{11}}$ is flavor projector \cite{Nardi:2006fx} and $C^{\ell}, C^H$ matrices connect the asymmetries in lepton and Higgs to asymmetries in $\Delta_{i} = B/3 - L_{i}$ (in terms of $n_{\Delta_{\ell_{\tau}}}$ and $n_{\Delta_{\ell_{\kappa}}}$ here)\cite{Nardi:2006fx}.
 The CP asymmetry $\varepsilon_{\ell_{\alpha}}$ (for unflavored case, $\varepsilon_{\ell} = \sum_{\alpha} \varepsilon_{\ell_{\alpha}}$) involved is obtained from the decay of $N_1$ to a specific flavor $\ell_{\alpha}$ and estimated using standard expression~\cite{Covi:1996wh,Nardi:2006fx}.
 The final baryon asymmetry $Y_{B}$ is related to $n_{\Delta_i}$ by~\cite{Harvey:1990qw}: $Y_{B}= \frac{28}{79}\sum_\alpha n_{\Delta_\alpha}/s.$

-In Fig.~\ref{fig:4}, we compare the parameter space of $Y_{B}$ against ${\rm{Im}}[\theta_R]$, for the choices of $M_1$ and $y_{\phi}$ discussed above, obtained in usual thermal leptogenesis (fall in two flavored regimes, shown in magenta) with that in case of prolonged reheating (unflavored regime, shown in blue).
+In Fig.~\ref{fig:4}, we compare the parameter space of $Y_{B}$ against ${\rm{Im}}[\theta_R]$, for the choices of $M_1$ and $y_{\phi}^f$ discussed above, obtained in usual thermal leptogenesis (fall in two flavored regimes, shown in magenta) with that in case of prolonged reheating (unflavored regime, shown in blue).
 Here we scan over the range of $\theta_R$ as: ${\rm{Re}}[\theta_R]$ (0 - $2 \pi$) and ${\rm{Im}}[\theta_R]$ (0-3).
-We observe a clear shift in the asymmetry generation in these two cases, implying the effect of non-instantaneous reheating.
+We observe a clear shift in the asymmetry by almost an order of magnitude,signifying the effect of non-instantaneous reheating.